jlcash61/CodeRedAI/docs/README.md

 ## 🚦 Usage Instructions

-> This repo defines a **Custom GPT configuration**, not code.
+> This repo defines a **Custom GPT configuration**, not executable code.

-To use CodeRed AI:
+To deploy CodeRed AI:

 1. Open [ChatGPT → Explore GPTs → Create](https://chat.openai.com/gpts/editor)
-2. Paste contents of `instructions.md` into the **Instructions** field
+2. Paste the contents of `instructions.md` into the **Instructions** field
-3. Use `description.txt` as your GPT description
+3. Use `description.txt` for the GPT description
-4. (Optional) Add `tool_schema.json` to enable parsing tools
+4. (Optional) Add `tool_schema.json` if parsing tools are needed
-5. Save it as your own version of CodeRed AI
+5. Save and publish your customized version

 ---

 ## 🧪 Example Use Cases

 - “Extract and format this fire alarm device table.”
-- “How far apart do I need strobes in a hallway?”
+- “How far apart must hallway strobes be placed?”
-- “Which of these addresses are used?”
+- “Which addresses are already assigned in this matrix?”

 ---

-## 🧠 About BorgworX™
+## 🧑‍💻 About BorgworX™

 **BorgworX™** is a high-performance AI systems lab founded by Jeff Cash, focused on bridging human expertise and machine efficiency.
-From smart homes to field AI, BorgworX solutions are built for clarity, precision, and edge-ready execution.
+From smart buildings to field-ready AI, BorgworX solutions are built for clarity, precision, and edge execution.

 ---

 ## 📜 License

-This repository is currently private and maintained by BorgworX.
-Contact [Jeff](https://github.com/jlcash61) for usage, support, or licensing.
+This repository is private and maintained by BorgworX.
+For access, usage, or licensing inquiries, please contact [Jeff Cash](https://github.com/jlcash61).

+---

+# 🔄 Version

+**Current Version:** v1.1

+See `version_notes.md` for full changelog.